teivah/majorana/README.md

 The control unit plays a pivotal role in coordinating the execution of multiple instructions simultaneously.
 It performs dependency checking between the decoded instructions to guarantee it won't lead to any hazard.

-One _small_ issue: MVP-5.0 is not always faster in all the benchmarks.
-Indeed, when an application is branch-heavy, it performed slightly worst that MVP-4.
+One _small_ issue: MVP-6.0 is not always faster in all the benchmarks.
+Indeed, when an application is branch-heavy, it performed slightly worst that MVP-5.
 The main reason being that the control unit logic is very basic and because of that, on average it dispatches less than 0.6 instructions per cycle.
-Yet, if branches are scarce, it performs significantly better than MVP-4 (~40% in the string copy benchmark).
+Yet, if branches are scarce, it performs significantly better than MVP-5.

-// TODO: Slower?
-Because L3
+Another important consideration, we switched from an L1D, an extremely fast cache to a slower L3 cache.
+Indeed, an L1 cache is says on-die, meaning integrated directly onto the same silicon die as the processor core.
+In MVP-6, as we have two cores, it requires solving complex problem related to cache coherency.
+What if core #1 modifies a memory address in its own L1D that is also read by core #2?
+We don't solve this problem yet in MVP-6.0 and we move to shared off-die cache; hence a slower one.

+> [!NOTE]
+> Average performance change compared to MVP-5: 2.8% faster.

 #### MVP-6.1

-For MVP-6.1, the microarchitecture is the same as MVP-6.1.
+MVP-6.1 shares the same micro-architecture is the same as MVP-6.0.
 The only difference lies in the control unit, where we started to implement a new concept called forwarding.
 Consider a data hazard mentioned previously:

 ```asm
 addi t1, zero, 2 # Write to t1
 div t2, t0, t1   # Read from t1
 ```

 Instruction 1 writes to `T1`, while instruction 2 reads from `T2`.
+This is called a read-after-write hazard.
 Therefore, instruction 2 has to wait for `ADDI` to write the result to `T1` before it gets executed, hence slowing down the execution.

-With forwarding, we can alleviate the effects of this problem: the result of the `ADDI` instruction is fed directly back into the ALU's input port. `DIV` doesn't have to wait for the execution of `ADDI` to be written in `T1` anymore.
+With forwarding, we can alleviate the effects of this problem: the result of the `ADDI` instruction is fed directly back into the EU's input port. `DIV` doesn't have to wait for the execution of `ADDI` to be written in `T1` any more.

+> [!NOTE]
+> Average performance change compared to MVP-6.0: 1.6% faster.

 #### MVP-6.2

-// TODO MVP-6.1 was vulnerable to branch condition tests initially as the CU allows more instructions
+MVP-6.1 was vulnerable to some specific branch conditions tests, somewhat similar to Spectre:

 ```asm
 main: